coursesAM/IOCL2025/readme.md

 - Classification via logistic regression
 - Decision trees
 - Neural networks (ANN, CNN, RNN)
-- Unsupervised, semi-supervised and self-supervised Learning
+- Unsupervised, semi-supervised, and self-supervised Learning
-- Advanced ML models like Foundation Models, Diffusion, Attention-based Transformers
+- Advanced ML models like Foundation Models, Diffusion, and Attention-based Transformers

 Heavy focus will be placed on understanding coding for ML using Python, NumPy, Pandas, Scikit-learn, and TensorFlow.
 The course includes theory and practice (notably the tutorial (T)).